hafizurrahmanomar/Django_REST_Framework/README.md

 cd Django_Rest_Framework

 # Create a virtual environment to isolate our package dependencies locally
-python -m venv myvenv
+>python -m venv myvenv

+# Mac use
+// source emyvnv/bin/activate

-source emyvnv/bin/activate  # On Windows use `myvenv\Scripts\activate`
+# On Windows use

+>myvenv\Scripts\activate

 # Install Django and Django REST framework into the virtual environment